 - Telephone numbers;

-- Information about contracts.
+- Information about contracts in some cases.

 10 months is a considerable period for data to be left exposed.
 In the wrong hands, this information is more than enough for criminals and scammers to take advantage of the victims.